Kayla956593/android_studio_chat_app/README.md

 ## APP 初衷 | App Purpose

-此款 APP 的初衷是希望建立一個資工系學生、業界工程師、老闆之間的溝通橋樑。三者可以互相聊天交流。
 The original intention of this app is to build a communication bridge between students, engineers in the industry, and business owners.
 All three can chat with each other.

-- 學生可透過我們的產品得知工作機會，HR 也可以找到新人力，甚至可以利用 FACE TIME 進行網路面試。
-  Students can learn about job opportunities through our platform, HR can find new talents, and they can even use FACE TIME for online interviews.
+- Students can learn about job opportunities through our platform, HR can find new talents, and they can even use FACE TIME for online interviews.

-- 學生除了可以尋找工作職缺，詢問程式問題，還能得知競賽資訊，增強自己在業界的競爭力。
-  In addition to finding job vacancies and asking programming questions, students can also learn about competition information to enhance their competitiveness in the industry.
+- In addition to finding job vacancies and asking programming questions, students can also learn about competition information to enhance their competitiveness in the industry.

 ---

 ## 使用技術 | Technology Used
-- 我們使用 Google Firebase 作為資料庫。
   We use Google Firebase as our database.

 ---